mozilla/node-convict/packages/convict/README.md

 In order to help detect misconfigurations, convict allows you to define a format for each setting.
 By default, convict checks if the value of the property has the same type (according to `Object.prototype.toString.call`) as the default value specified in the schema.
 You can define a custom format checking function in the schema by setting the `format` property.

-convict provides several predefined formats for validation that you can use ([using node-validator](https://github.com/chriso/node-validator#list-of-validation-methods) and [moment.js](http://momentjs.com/)).
+convict provides several predefined formats for validation that you can use ([using node-validator](https://github.com/chriso/node-validator#list-of-validation-methods).
 Most of them are self-explanatory:

 * `*` - any value is valid
 * `int`